awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

      },
   }
   ```
 + `append_dimensions` – Optional\.
 Adds Amazon EC2 metric dimensions to all metrics collected by the agent\.
+This also causes the agent to not publish the hostname as a dimension\.

-The only supported key\-value pairs are shown in the following list\.
+  The only supported key\-value pairs for `append_dimensions` are shown in the following list\.
 Any other key\-value pairs are ignored\.
   + `"ImageID":"${aws:ImageId}"` sets the instance's AMI ID as the value of the `ImageID` dimension\.
   + `"InstanceId":"${aws:InstanceId}"` sets the instance's instance ID as the value of the `InstanceID` dimension\.
   + `"InstanceType":"${aws:InstanceType}"` sets the instance's instance type as the value of the `InstanceType` dimension\.